 The Netherlands allows legally independent businesses that are closely bound to one another by financial, economic and organisational links to be treated as a single taxable person.

-The change to the Dutch VAT group regime as per 1 January 2024 could have a significant (financial) impact.
-This applies both to the impact for establishments in the Netherlands as to establishments in other Member States.
-Since the services will become VAT taxable, reverse charge VAT may be due in the Netherlands for charges of (a) foreign establishment(s) to Dutch establishment(s).
-Furthermore, the change may affect the right to deduct input VAT in case Dutch establishment(s) charge amounts to other fixed establishment(s) outside of the Netherlands.
+This is relevant for establishments in the Netherlands and establishments in other Member States.
+Since these services are VAT taxable, reverse charge VAT may be due in the Netherlands for charges of (a) foreign establishment(s) to Dutch establishment(s).
+Furthermore, it may affect the right to deduct input VAT in case Dutch establishment(s) charge amounts to other fixed establishment(s) outside of the Netherlands.
 The fact that services between establishments will be in scope of VAT as of 2024, does not mean that all charges will result in VAT consequences.
 It for instance needs to be determined if for all transactions there is a remuneration for a service for VAT purposes and/or if it may be possible to apply a VAT exemption on (part of) the transactions.

 Currently, the standard VAT rate in the Netherlands is 21 per cent.
 A reduced VAT of 9 per cent applies to certain essential goods and services, for example food and drinks, passenger transport and certain labour-intensive repair and maintenance activities.
 A zero per cent rate applies to, for example, the export of goods.